alphagov/support/README.md

 - **Anonymous Contact**: Part of the feedback collected by this app is anonymous, when it's submitted via an anonymous contact form in the [feedback app](https://github.com/alphagov/feedback).
 - **Named Contact**: In contrast with the `Anonymous Contact` feedback, this is submitted via a form that will require you to identify yourself.
-This data is sent directly to the `support` app.

 ## Technical documentation

-This is a Ruby on Rails application which collects feedback and creates tickets based on it.
+This is a Ruby on Rails application.
-It collects data from two sources:
-- its own forms which can be accessed by [signon](https://github.com/alphagov/signon) users
-- contact forms from the [feedback app](https://github.com/alphagov/feedback)

-The data collected from either the `feedback` app or its own forms is then used to create and submit Zendesk tickets.

-Even though it is not public facing, the `support` app does receive data from the [feedback app](https://github.com/alphagov/feedback), which collects data via contact forms rendered on GOV.UK.

-#### Feedback explorer

-At the bottom of every page on GOV.UK we ask: “Is there anything wrong with this page?”.
-Users can leave comments on what they were doing and what went wrong.
-Feedback is anonymous and is collected via the `feedback` app.

-The Feedback explorer in the `support` app allows users to browse the feedback submitted from GOV.UK pages, and to export CSVs of the same for further analysis.

-### Dependencies

-- [alphagov/support-api](https://github.com/alphagov/support-api) - provides an API for storing
-and fetching anonymous feedback about pages on GOV.UK.

 ### Running the test suite